 - Contact information

-Normally, we take students in every two years and students must apply via UNBC Office of Graduate Programs by December 15.
-We are currently accepting applications for September 2023.
+Normally, we take students in every two years and students must apply via UNBC Office of Graduate Programs by specified deadlines as outlined on the Graduate Admissions Intake and Deadline Link Graduate Application Intakes and Deadlines.
+We are currently accepting applications for September 2024.

 In the first year or so, students will develop their research ideas by doing course work and developing a research proposal.
 The second year and a half is dedicated to completing a thesis or project.
 Some of the courses include theoretical positionings within the discipline, research methods and methodologies, as well as an in-depth examination of the discipline of First Nations/Indigenous Studies.